9QIX/HTB-SOCAnalystPrerequisites/III. Windows Fundamentals/VI. Diving Deeper & Close Out/II. Windows Security.md

 Windows security is a vast topic that requires continuous learning and adaptation due to the ever-evolving nature of cyber threats.
 Understanding the underlying principles of Windows security, such as SIDs, ACLs, and the Registry, is crucial for system administrators and security professionals.
 Additionally, familiarizing oneself with security features such as UAC, AppLocker, Windows Defender, Windows Firewall, and PowerShell security can help mitigate risks and protect Windows systems from various threats.

 By implementing a defense-in-depth strategy that combines proactive measures such as patch management, application whitelisting, and robust security configurations with reactive measures such as antivirus software, firewalls, and intrusion detection systems, organizations can significantly improve their overall security posture and better defend against cyber threats.

+## Questions

+- Find the SID of the bob.smith user.
+- What 3rd party security application is disabled at startup for the current user?
+(The answer is case sensitive).